Creative InternPrize 2016-2018

 - students who have a particular creative streak possibly accompanied by a sense of entrepreneurship and

 - students from any gender and geographical, cultural, religious, economic, social background given that InternPrize works through projects generating positions and vacancies and therefore giving merit to skills and aptitudes.

-They will look into possibilities of implementing the methodology of bringing students in contact with enterprise through project based work experience in the creative industries in mobility projects.
-The partners will also explore possibilities of the transfer of the InternPrize experience to other sectors outside the creative industries.
+Towards the end of the project lifetime the partners started to look into possibilities of implementing the methodology of bringing students in contact with enterprise through project based work experience in the creative industries in mobility projects.
+They are also exploring possibilities of the transfer of the InternPrize experience to other sectors outside the creative industries.